 Read on to learn more about how a healthy lifestyle can reduce the risk of age-related diseases.

 Breast cancer is the most common cancer in Canadian females.
-About 1 in 9 females will develop breast cancer in their lifetime.
 You can take steps to help lower your risk of developing breast cancer.

 Your Guide to Setting Healthy Living Goals